 Day 8: This morning we will say good-bye to Rome as we head north toward the Tuscany region.
 We will break up the drive by stopping to visit the beautiful town of Assisi.
 There will be time to see the tombs of Sts.
 Francis and Clare, take a self-guided tour of the Basilica of St. Francis, and enjoy the peace and serenity as you wander the streets of Assisi.
 Make sure you have some lunch at one of the café’s while in Assisi, then we will continue on our way to Florence.
 Dinner tonight will include red and white wine served at a local restaurant in Tuscany on the way to our hotel in Florence.

 Day 9: Today, dress casually and get ready to see everything Florence has to offer: museums, shopping, a Cathedral, and more.
 Our tour will include Ponte Vecchio; Piazza della Signoria; the Uffizzi; Michelangelo's masterpiece, The David; the Flea Market; the Duomo (Cathedral); and the Baptistery.
 The tour guide will be available to assist you, if you are interested in seeing even more sites.
 Our last dinner in Florence will include red and white wine and will be at a local restaurant.
-This will be our last night at the hotel in Florence.
+Dinner and overnight Florence.

 Day 13: Today we will return home to the United States.
 We will need to get an early start so our private bus can take us to the airport in time for our departing flight.